 Can I get an event permit for my private party without hiring a licensed caterer?

-You must either hire an ABC licensed caterer or if your event is a fundraiser and your organization is a Certified Non-Profit Organizations (501-C3), then you may apply for a 1 day event permit (ABC 221) directly with the ABC.
+You must either hire an ABC licensed caterer or if your event is a fundraiser and your organization is a registered and certified Non-Profit Organization (501-C3), then you may apply for a 1 day event permit (ABC 221) directly with the ABC.
 Keep in mind that you still may want to hire a caterer or licensed event staffing company to staff, serve and manage the alcohol service.

 Can someone other than the ABC provide permits to serve alcohol at an event?